expandtheroom/jquery-scrolltie/README.md

     return 'translateX(' + moveValue + 'px)';
   },
   // provide your own formatting for special properties that are don't have built-in support, such as 3D transforms, or override the format for custom behavior
   // this function is called on update and should be used with care.
-The example below is the built-in propertyValueFormat for transform: translateX().
+The example above is the built-in propertyValueFormat for transform: translateX().
   // This function must return a string which will be used as the value of the specified property.

   container: [ selector ],